 For several years, solar panels have been installed on the roofs of various public buildings in the Principality.
 We take a closer look at Monaco's solar roofs.

 Since his accession in 2005, H.S.H.
-Prince Albert II of Monaco has been committed to an ambitious policy in favor of national and international sustainable development.
+Prince Albert II of Monaco has been committed to an ambitious policy in favour of national and international sustainable development.
 Under his leadership, the Principality of Monaco has committed to cutting its greenhouse gas emissions to 50% of their 1990 levels by 2030, and achieving carbon neutrality by 2050.

 The Mission for Energy Transition

 To achieve these targets, the Mission for Energy Transition was created in 2016.
 Part of the Prince's Government, its role is to consider the different alternatives that will enable Monaco to be be more environmentally responsible.
 In 2017, the Principality published the Energy Transition White Paper of Monaco, outlining the challenges and possible actions identified in order to establish a roadmap to achieving carbon neutrality by 2050.